 - Wash fruits and vegetables with water (under supervision)

-- Playing with plastic kitchen utensils while cooking
+- Play with plastic kitchen utensils while you cook

-- Mix ingredients in a salad bowl or bowl with a plastic spoon
+- Mix ingredients in a salad bowl or mixing bowl with a plastic spoon

-- Taste cooked foods to experience new flavors
+- Taste cooked foods to experiment with new flavors

 - Help put food into containers or molds

-You can also use cooking as an opportunity to stimulate your children's senses by letting them smell the different scents of herbs and spices, showing them pictures of colorful fruits and vegetables, and letting them taste different textures and flavors.
+You can also use cooking as an opportunity to stimulate your children's senses by having them smell different herbs and spices, showing them pictures of colorful fruits and vegetables, and having them taste different textures and flavors.

 - Wash fruits and vegetables with water

-- Mix the ingredients in a salad bowl or bowl.
+- Mix ingredients in a salad bowl or mixing bowl

-- Using the safety knife KiddiKutter for cutting simple foods like fruits and vegetables
+- Use the safe KiddiKutter knife to cut simple foods like fruits and vegetables

-- Using a brush to coat food with sauce
+- Use a brush to baste food with a sauce

 - Help put food into containers or molds

-- Use a cookie cutter to cut out simple shapes
+- Use a cookie cutter to cut simple shapes

 - Help assemble simple foods like sandwiches or salads

-- Peel fruits and vegetables with an age-appropriate vegetable peeler
+- Peel fruits and vegetables with a vegetable peeler suitable for their age

-- Using the safety knife KiddiKutter to cut simple foods
+- Use the safe KiddiKutter knife to cut simple foods

 - Measure ingredients with spoons and cups

-- Mix the ingredients with an electric mixer under supervision.
+- Mix ingredients with an electric mixer under supervision

 - Whisk eggs or whipped cream with a hand whisk